HMS Penelope (F127)

 HMS Penelope was a Leander-class frigate of the Royal Navy.
 In the Falklands War, Penelope fired on an Argentine patrol boat and claimed to be the last ship attacked by Argentine aircraft over the course of the war.

 In 1991, she was commissioned into the Ecuadorean Navy, and renamed Presidente Eloy Alfaro.

 Background

 The ship that eventually became HMS Penelope was originally intended as a Type 61 aircraft direction frigate to have been named HMS Coventry, as part of a second batch of Type 61s.
 However, under the 1957 Defence White Paper, the order for Coventry was deferred. the plan for a new batch of four Type 61s, including Coventry, was eventually cancelled in 1961.
 However, the intended hull was subsequently ordered as a unit of the new Leander-class, and was named as HMS Penelope.
-Like other ships of the class, Penelope was named after a figure of mythology.
+Like other ships of the class, except Cleopatra, Penelope was named after a figure of mythology.